 The Integration Agreement normally requires that the person appointed be able to assist in planning and organising the school’s courses and programmes so that they reflect the special character.
 This implies that the successful applicant needs to have a good understanding of the special character of the school.
 The Board cannot appoint any applicant who in the Board’s view fails to meet these requirements or is unwilling to fulfill them.

-This position must be advertised with the appropriate Section 467 tag.
-The deputy principal position cannot legally be tagged as both Section 464 and Section 467.
-If the school has two or more deputy principals, the Integration Agreement requires one deputy principal position to carry the Section 467 tag.
+This position must be advertised with the appropriate Clause 50 tag.
+The deputy principal position cannot legally be tagged as both Clause 47 and Clause 50.
+If the school has two or more deputy principals, the Integration Agreement requires one deputy principal position to carry the Clause 50 tag.

 Assistant principal (primary)

-In some cases this may be a Section 467 position.
+In some cases this may be a Clause 50 position.

-Applicants for tagged positions are required to fill in an ‘S’ Form which is to accompany their application form.
-This form asks the applicant to specify qualifications and experience related to Catholic Special Character and to nominate three character referees who may be consulted by the Proprietor’s Agent.
+Applicants for tagged positions are required to fill in a special character position form which is to accompany their application form.
+The special character position form asks the applicant to specify qualifications and experience related to Catholic Special Character and to nominate three character referees who may be consulted by the Proprietor’s Agent.

 Print this Section